-The intensity and land use of this proposed project are partially aligned with The Atlanta Region's Plan's recommendations for Developing Suburbs.
-The project could be made substantially more responsive to these goals and policies by retaining additional wooded natural area, dedicating conservation areas for compatible uses, employing green infrastructure in the large surface parking areas, and ensuring that water supply and water quality impacts are carefully evaluated and managed.
-City of Locust Grove leadership and staff, along with the applicant team, should collaborate closely to ensure absolute optimal sensitivity to nearby local governments, neighborhoods, stakeholders, and natural systems.
+The intensity and land use of this proposed project is not well aligned with The Atlanta Region's Plan's recommendations for Developing Suburbs.
+The project could be made more responsive to these goals and policies by retaining as much existing wooded area as possible, dedicating conservation areas for compatible uses, and employing green infrastructure in the large surface parking areas.
+City of Locust Grove leadership and staff, along with the applicant team, should collaborate closely to ensure absolute maximum sensitivity to nearby local governments, neighborhoods, land uses and natural resources.